henryhcliu/udmc_carla/README.md

-    - x_v2x_agent.py # implement the main function, such as acc, overtaking, and parking -spawnpoints # contains the spawn points for the surrounding vehicles when not using `random_spawn` mode -utils # some third-party or commonly-used function -fms_main.py # run this code to execute the same simulation with udmc_main.py, but the Ego Vehicle uses Finite State Machine to control its motion
+    - x_v2x_agent.py # implement the main function, such as acc, overtaking, and parking -spawnpoints # contains the spawn points for the surrounding vehicles when not using `random_spawn` mode -utils # some third-party or commonly-used function -fms_main.py # run this code to execute the same simulation in same surrounding conditions with udmc_main.py, but the Ego Vehicle uses Finite State Machine to control its motion
 -IGPR_predict_sv_wps.py # use this code to train an IGPR model for surrounding vehicles' motion from 15 pieces of history state record to 10 pieces of future state prediction.
 -udmc_main.py # main entrance of this paper, run it from the command line with an augment (crossroad, multilaneACC, roundabout,...), before that you need to launch CarlaUE4 following the instruction above.
 ```